dma-enav/e-Navigation/README.md

 The project consists of 3 main parts.
 <ol>
-  <li>eNav-model:     A model of the maritime domain (still under development).</li>
+  <li>enav-model:     A model of the maritime domain (still under development).</li>
-  <li>eNav-messages:  A small framework for sending messages between different peers.</li>
+  <li>enav-messages:  A small framework for sending messages between different peers.</li>
-  <li>eNav-services  A number of e-Navigation services.</li>
+  <li>enav-services:  A number of e-Navigation services.</li>
+  <li>enav-util:      Various utility classes.</li>
 </ol>

 eNav-model
 ==========
-The eNav-model sub-project is a conceptual model of many of the common topics related to the maritime domain.
+The eNav-model sub-project is a conceptual model of many of the common topics in the maritime domain.
 It describes the various entities, their attribtues, roles and relationships.
 The main purpose of the model is to represent the vocabulary and key concepts of the maritime domain.
 The domain model provides a structural view of the maritime domain that can be complemented by other dynamic views,